TimPietrusky/atelier/docs/conventions.md

   - **Selection mode**: When opened from image node inspector "from library" button, shows large "Use Selected" and "Cancel" buttons; selected asset highlights with accent border and ring.
   - **Lazy loading**: All images use native `loading="lazy"` with explicit `width`/`height` attributes to prevent layout shift.
   - **Asset deletion**: Shows warning ONLY if asset is actively used in `config.uploadedAssetRef`; NOT for outputs/history.
-- **Image metadata persistence**: ALL generation settings (prompt, model, steps, guidance, seed, resolution) are stored in `result.metadata.inputsUsed` and persist forever with the image.
+- **Image metadata persistence**: ALL generation settings (prompt, model, steps, guidance, seed, resolution) are stored in `result.metadata.inputsUsed` and persist forever with the image. `metadata.executionId` stores the workflow execution ID (for matching placeholders); `metadata.apiExecutionId` stores the provider's execution ID.
 Settings icon in image history loads from this persistent metadata, NOT from ephemeral queue snapshots.

 ### Node behaviors